shaddyx/LaneJS/README.md

 LaneJS
 ======

-An object-oriented JavasScript framework
+An object-oriented JavasScript framework. <br />
-It allows to design the web page without any CSS and HTML with 100% cross-browser compatibility.
+Lane allows to design the web page without any CSS and HTML with 100% cross-browser compatibility.

 <b>Targeted Platforms: </b> <br />
 — Internet Explorer 6.0 or above.<br />